-It’s a lot easier to make than you might think.
-It’s even easier if you grow your own pumpkins like we do. 🙂
+Making pumpkin puree is a lot easier than you might think.
+It’s even easier if you grow sugar pumpkins as we do. 🙂

-You can use homemade pumpkin puree to make my infamous low-fat pumpkin cranberry bread.
-It’s moist tangy goodness is always a hit during the holidays!
+When you are finished learning how to puree pumpkin and make pumpkin puree, you can use your fresh homemade pumpkin puree to make your favorite pumpkin pie recipe or my infamous low-fat pumpkin cranberry bread.
+Its moist, tangy goodness is always a hit with my family during the holidays!

 - Small to medium Sugar Pumpkin or New England Pie Pumpkin

 - Pot with steamer large enough to steam cut up pumpkin